zoey114/MultiCOP/README.md

 ### Introduction

 We introduce the **MultiCOP** algorithm, a method designed for the efficient integration of microbiome and metabolome data.
 Its primary objective is to reveal microbe-metabolite interactions and pinpoint pertinent microbes and metabolites by leveraging correlation pursuit combined with random projection.
-Additionally, the **MultiCOP** algorithm is versatile, capable of investigating associations between any two high-dimensional datasets to identify relevant features.
+Additionally, the **MultiCOP** algorithm is versatile, and capable of investigating associations between any two high-dimensional datasets to identify relevant features.

 The Taxon Set Enrichment Analysis ([TSEA](https://edisciplinas.usp.br/pluginfile.php/5269697/mod_resource/content/2/2020-Using%20MicrobiomeAnalyst%20for%20comprehensive%20statistical,%20functional,%20and%20meta-analysis%20of%20microbiome%20data.pdf)) is then applied to directly investigate whether the selected microbes showcase enrichments within taxon sets functionally related to the microbiome-metabolite interaction.